SamihaChabane/StuckCatGame/README.md

 - Keep running as long as possible.
 - Jump over obstacles to survive.
 - Colliding with the crate ends the game!
 ---
+## 🐱 Game Concept
+As your character runs across the screen, a cat trapped under a crate speeds toward you.
+The only way to survive is to time your jump perfectly.
+Miss the timing, and the game’s over!

 ## 🧩 Technologies Used
 - **HTML5 Canvas**
 - **JavaScript**
 - **CSS (for styling the game area)**

+## 💡 Future Improvements
+- Add score tracking and high score system.
+- Introduce speed variations.
+- Add sound effects for jumping, and collisions.
+- Include a menu screen.